CollinHeist/TitleCardMaker/docs/getting_started/docker/compose.md

 # Docker Compose

+??? info "Benefits of Docker"

+    For more info on the benefits of Docker, see [here](./index.md).

 Below is a reference Docker compose snippet which can be modified to launch TitleCardMaker via `docker -compose up`.
 Lines which should be reviewed and modified are highlighted.